Cheapest car insurance in Montana for a bad driving record

 Cheapest car insurance in Montana with multiple tickets

-State Farm is the cheapest car insurance company for drivers with multiple traffic tickets, with rates averaging $1,960 or $163.
+The cheapest insurer for drivers with multiple tickets is State Farm, with rates averaging $1,960 annually or $163 monthly.

 One ticket will affect car insurance rates, but multiple tickets will increase rates by a lot more.
 Repeated failure to obey speed limits and traffic laws means insurers are more likely to pay claims because of your risky driving.